Medium

 To amend a corporate income tax return, complete Form 40X - Amended Corporation Income Tax Return and submit it to the Office of State Tax Commissioner.

-You may have extended time to file your North Dakota corporate income tax return by receiving a federal extension or a North Dakota extension.
+You may request additional time to file your North Dakota corporate income tax return by receiving a federal extension or a North Dakota extension.

 Filing an Extension